yokeshkumar7105/springboot_CRUD/README.md

 ## 📍Example used in this repo

-✅StudentController get the request and sends the request to StudentService to process.
+✅StudentController get the request from client(eg: Postman) and sends the request to StudentService to process.

 ✅StudentService uses business logic to process and returns to controller.

+✅Here, the request and response is done through JSON format.

+✅Controller maintains the path and gets request while service satisfies the request.

+<i>*This project is solely intended for learning and understanding CRUD concepts in Spring Boot and is not meant for real-world usage.</i>